silviamaggi/smd-com/_drafts/unicredit-bank-case-study.md

 ---
 UniCredit Bank wanted to reach a wider range of clients.
 UI Farm helped them increase the conversion rates of their mobile pages.

-[UniCredit Bank](https://unicredit.it/){:target="_blank" rel="noopener"}, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.
+[UniCredit Bank](https://unicredit.it/){:target="_blank"}, a leading European commercial bank headquartered in Italy, wants to leverage the increasing use of smartphones to reach a wider range of clients.

-To do so, they contacted [UI Farm](https://uifarm.co.uk/){:target="_blank" rel="noopener"}, the London-based web agency I co-founded that specialised in **device-agnostic responsive design**.
+To do so, they contacted [UI Farm](https://uifarm.co.uk/){:target="_blank"}, the London-based web agency I co-founded that specialised in **device-agnostic responsive design**.

 It’s 2013.
 In Italy, a small percentage of people uses smartphones to go online; even fewer to make purchases.